tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Related Privacy Leaks

 ESNI requires encrypted DNS to be an effective privacy protection mechanism.
-Similarly, implementations may wish to prohibit cleartext OCSP traffic in the absence of stapled OCSP responses.
-Failure to do so may lead to inadvertent leakage of otherwise encrypted domain names.
+Similarly, implementations SHOULD require OCSP stapling or prohibit generating OCSP or CRL traffic, especially in cleartext.
+Cleartext OCSP queries and CRL checks may leak otherwise encrypted domain names to the network.

 ## Comparison Against Criteria